 - Making regular contributions to WOW (data or photos) or share data via a community or school website.

 - Running a weather blog regularly for at least 3 months.

-- Having some sort of ongoing connection with a STEM ambassador in connection with weather related activities.
+- Having some sort of ongoing connection with a STEM ambassador in connection with weather or climate related activities.

-- Running a weather club, or doing weather related activities as a significant part of a science or geography club.
+- Running a weather club, or doing weather or climate related activities as a significant part of a science or geography club.

 - Evidence of good weather fieldwork.
 Incorporating weather measurements in other fieldwork.

 - Borrowed and used instruments from the RMetS.